sadok23/Internship_docs/freeipa.md

 | Group Filter | `(&(objectClass=groupOfNames)(cn=*))` |
 | Enable new users | `Yes (Default)` |

+- `uid` is the login attribute in FreeIPA — not `sAMAccountName` which is Active Directory only.
+- `User Filter: (objectClass=posixAccount)` — limits the sync to real user accounts, skipping service entries or anything else in the directory.
+- `User classes` and `Group classes` tell Proxmox which objectClasses to look for when identifying users and groups in LDAP.

 ### Remove Vanished Options

 | Option | State |